Click to stop/start music

 September 16th, 2009

 This is it!
 This is the time to be alive.
 To REALLY be alive.
-We are potentials of unlimited powers, capacities to love, serve and support ourselves and each other during this new and revolutionary time in our history.
+We are potentials of unlimited powers, capacities to love, serve, share and support ourselves and each other during this new and revolutionary time in our history.

-As the world becomes Awakened, a new paradigms in childbirth are emerging: Awakened Birth, Dreambirth Imagery, Calm Birth, Birthing From Within, Birth As We Know It, all reflect these new body/mind paradigms.
+As the world becomes Awakened, new paradigms in childbirth are emerging: Awakened Birth, Dreambirth Imagery, Calm Birth, Birthing From Within, Birth As We Know It, Gentle Birth Choices, reflect powerful body/mind paradigms.
 New words such as, sustained energy, green, recycle have become common phrases in our every day lives and media.
-There are breakthroughs in science, ecology and technology.
-What we think, feel and consume affects the whole, individually and globally. (www.bethelightbetheone.com)
+There are breakthroughs in medicine, science, ecology and technology.
+What we think, feel and consume affects the whole, individually and globally.

 People ARE becoming more awake and aware.
-In the past three years, the films; “Orgasmic Birth”, “The Business of Being Born,” or “Pregnant In America” have flooded the market, waking people up to choice and knowledge.
-And for our sheer enjoyment, “BABIES” is about to come out in the movie theatre’s in May 2010.
+In the past three years, the films; “Orgasmic Birth”, “The Business of Being Born,” “Pregnant In America,” have flooded the market, waking people up to choices and knowledge.
+For our sheer enjoyment, “BABIES,” a visually stunning documentary follows four babies around the world from their gestation, first breath to first step.

 “The Secret-Law of Attraction,” or “What the Bleep,” have opened the doors encouraging awareness as to how we live our lives today.
-Dr. Oz, Oprah’s physician to Oprah, is broadcasting a daily show on health and medicine.
-Oz educates and inspires people to become more aware of their bodies as their own best healers.
+Dr. Oz, Oprah’s physician, Dr. Phil, Oprah’s OWN (Oprah Winfrey Network debut 1/2011) has brought television to another level through it’s ‘mastery classes,’ Oz educates and inspires people to become more aware of their bodies as their best healers.
 Preventative medicine is the ticket to a healthier you.

 In 2008, Echart Tolle and Oprah Winfrey shared the largest internet class to date, covering 10 chapters in Tolle’s book: “A New Earth-Awakening To Your Life’s Purpose.”
 The enrollment for the first week was so large, the systems crashed.
 By the end of the 10th week numbers reached as high as 8 million people!